-Paying the wedding bill: The bride’s family, traditionally, pays for the expenses; but now, since only the groom that is royal, the grooms family will be spending instead.
+Paying the wedding bill: The bride’s family, traditionally, pays for the expenses; but now, since only the groom is royal, the groom’s family will be spending instead.

-Not Marrying a Catholic: The Royal Family, the head of Church of England, are not Catholic.
+Not Marrying a Catholic: The Royal Family, the head of the Church of England, is not Catholic.
 They have been Reformed Catholic (Protestant Anglicans) since the 16th century.
-Henry VIII separated away from the Catholic Church in Rome, as he wanted to Marry Ann Boleyn (his brothers’ ex-wife) and divorce Catherine Parr of Aragon.
+Henry VIII separated away from the Catholic Church in Rome, as he wanted to Marry Ann Boleyn (his brother’s ex-wife) and divorce Catherine Parr of Aragon.
 Pope’s continuing refusal to cancel his marriage to Catherine led to the break from the Roman Catholic Church.